Bomb disposal

-Bomb disposal is an explosives engineering profession using the process by which hazardous explosive devices are rendered safe.
+Bomb disposal is an explosives engineering profession using the process by which hazardous explosive devices are disabled or otherwise rendered safe.
 Bomb disposal is an all-encompassing term to describe the separate, but interrelated functions in the military fields of explosive ordnance disposal (EOD) and improvised explosive device disposal (IEDD), and the public safety roles of public safety bomb disposal (PSBD) and the bomb squad.

 History

-The first professional civilian bomb squad was established by Sir Vivian Dering Majendie.
-As a Major in the Royal Artillery, Majendie investigated an explosion on 2 October 1874 in the Regent's Canal, when the barge 'Tilbury', carrying six barrels of petroleum and five tons of gunpowder, blew up, killing the crew and destroying Macclesfield Bridge and cages at nearby London Zoo.
-In 1875, he framed The Explosives Act, the first modern legislation for explosives control.
+The first professional civilian bomb squad was established by Colonel Sir Vivian Dering Majendie a Major at the time in the Royal Artillery, Majendie investigated an explosion on 2 October 1874 in the Regent's Canal, when the barge 'Tilbury', carrying six barrels of petroleum and five tons of gunpowder, blew up, killing the crew and destroying Macclesfield Bridge and cages at nearby London Zoo.
+In 1875, he framed the Explosives Act, the first modern legislation for explosives control.
 He also pioneered many bomb disposal techniques, including remote methods for the handling and dismantling of explosives.
 His advice during the Fenian dynamite campaign of 1881–85 was officially recognised as having contributed to the saving of lives.
-After Victoria Station was bombed on 26 February 1884 he defused a bomb built with a clockwork mechanism which might have gone off at any moment.
+After Victoria Station was bombed on 26 February 1884, he defused a bomb built with a clockwork mechanism which might have gone off at any moment.

 The New York City Police Department established its first bomb squad in 1903.
 Known as the "Italian Squad", its primary mission was to deal with dynamite bombs used by the Mafia to intimidate immigrant Italian merchants and residents.
-It would later be known as the "Anarchist Squad" and the "Radical Squad".
+It would later be known as the "Anarchist Squad" and the "Radical Squad" for its response to radical bomb attacks in the wake of the 1919 United States anarchist bombings.